 ## Classroom Disruptions as Potential Stressors

-The causes of teacher stress are diverse and the investigation of these is relevant, as it has been shown that there are important connections between stress and resources on the one hand and stress-induced health issues on the other [@krause2013messung].
+The causes of teacher stress are diverse and its investigation is relevant, as it has been shown that there are important connections between stress and resources on the one hand and stress-induced health issues on the other [@krause2013messung].
 Student misbehavior such as classroom disruptions, disrespect, and disciplinary problems is one of the most influential stressors and key risk factors for teacher health [@boyle1995structural; @aloe2014multivariate]. @ aldrup2018misbehavior revealed in their study that teachers who perceive more misbehavior also reported decreased work enthusiasm and increased emotional exhaustion.
 A positive relationship between teachers and students is therefore crucial for the professional well-being of teachers and thus also influences the perception of stress and strain.

 In contrast to disciplinary conflicts and disrespect, classroom disruptions are linked to the teaching process.
 They can be defined as “events that impair, interrupt or make the teaching-learning process impossible by partially or completely overriding the conditions under which teaching and learning can take place” [own translation, @lohmann2007schulern, 13].
 Classroom disruptions can be differentiated according to various aspects, e.g., intensity and severity [@steins2010], active and passive disruptions [@scherzinger2018aggressive], focusing on the teaching-learning process [@lohmann2007schulern].